 There is no reason to consume beef.
 We do not need it for survival and the unnecessary slaughter and mistreatment of cattle demands us to seek alternatives.

 There are plenty of commercially available alternatives.
-Look for Gimme Lean ground beef or use seitan or tofu in lieu of beef.
+Look for Gimme Lean ground beef, Beyond Meat, Boca, Field Roast, Tofurky, or use seitan or tofu in lieu of beef.

 The Dairy Industry

 We are inundated with ads that tout milk as a healthy source of calcium and nutrition.
 Commercials and billboards depict dairy cows as happy and roaming green pastures.
 The truth behind that glass of milk may surprise you.